-Areas of Learning include:
+Areas of learning for health education include:

-- Families and people who care for me - Caring friendships and respectful relationships - Internet safety, safe online relationships and the risks of online relationships - Being safe - Mental wellbeing - Physical health and fitness, healthy eating - Risks to health, e.g. drugs, alcohol, tobacco - Health and prevention - Basic First Aid - Changing adolescent body (using correct anatomical terms from EYFS)
+- Mental wellbeing - Physical health and fitness, healthy eating - Risks to health, e.g. drugs, alcohol, tobacco - Health and prevention - Basic First Aid - Changing adolescent body (using correct anatomical terms from EYFS)

 This RSE curriculum has been planned in the context of our broader curriculum intent, and the delivery of this part of the curriculum is one of the ways in which we seek to realise our overarching distinctively Christian vision.
 It reflects core Christian teachings about human beings and healthy relationships, including the belief that all are made in the image of God, are loved by God and are therefore to be treated with dignity and respect.
 This enables our pupils to understand that they should value the gift of themselves, recognise and respect this gift of uniqueness in others by seeking out healthy relationships.
 It will also help them understand a range of Christian views on the importance of long-term relationships as building blocks for family stability.